colis/hide-attachments/readme.txt

 == Settings ==

-1. Select the Product Category Terms from the 'Settings -> Media' menu.
-The attachments assigned to the selected product category terms will not be visible in the Media Library.
+1. Select the Category Terms from the 'Settings -> Media' menu.
+The attachments assigned to the selected category terms will not be visible in the Media Library.

 == Changelog ==